 - Up to 365 days of protection

 - Up to £3,500 of personal effects cover plus enhanced cover

 - Insurance for up to £150,000 in value

 - Coverage during a campervan conversion or self-build conversion

-Choose from a range of optional extras including unlimited European cover, UK and Europe breakdown cover and discounts for limited mileage.
+Choose from a range of optional extras including unlimited European cover, UK and Europe breakdown cover.

 What are you waiting for?
 Get in touch with our friendly team today to see if we can find the best campervan insurance for you.